 Not only does each one of us react differently to stress, but different types of stressors may also elicit completely different reactions from the same person.

-Stress can make one person feel anxious to the point of devouring a stash of Halloween candy, while someone else may experience a loss of appetite but want to blame and lash out at their significant other.
+Stress can make one person feel anxious to the point of devouring a stash of candy, while someone else may experience a loss of appetite and lash out at their significant other.
 Yet another may feel hopelessly powerless and resigned to inaction and lethargy!

 Similarly, different types of stress may evoke different reactions from the same person.
-For example, a looming deadline may make you feel one type of stress while a traffic jam could trigger a completely different kind.
+A looming deadline may make you feel one type of stress while a traffic jam could trigger a completely different kind.

-- Herbs and oils: you guessed it, it’s the warming ones such as ginger, cinnamon, and cardamom that balance Vata
+Herbs and Oils: Warming ones such as Ginger, Cinnamon, and Cardamom that balance Vata

-This is the kind of stress that makes you angry, critical and borderline obsessive (you can’t let it go!)
+This is the kind of stress that makes you angry, critical and borderline obsessive- you just can’t let it go!

 According to Ayurveda, this kind of stress is caused by a ‘Pitta’ (fire element) imbalance and needs to be balanced by finding ways to cool down as below:

-- Activity: swimming or a walk if it’s cool outside
+Activity: Swimming or taking a walk if it’s cool outside.

 Finally, this is the kind of stress that paralyses you into inaction and can even make you feel borderline sad or depressed.
 You don’t feel like getting up and doing anything – except eating.